Ba Symbol of Ancient Egypt – What Was It?

 The Ba is one of the more visually strange Egyptian symbols as well as a less frequently used image.
-That’s because it had a very specific purpose, compared to other symbols that used to have broad and abstract meanings such as health, prosperity, stability, and so on.
+That’s because it had a very specific purpose, compared to other symbols with broader symbolism.
+The Ba represented a specific aspect of a deceased person’s soul.
+The meaning of the Ba can be somewhat complex, so let’s break it down.

 Egyptian ba symbol

-Representation of Ba by Jeff Dahl
+Representation of Ba by Jeff Dahl.
+PD.

 In the older myths, the Ba was ascribed only to the Egyptian royalty as pharaohs and their queens were believed to be god-like.
 Later on, people came to the belief that every person has “a Ba”, including the commoners.

-It’s also thought that the Ba was one of the reasons for the practice of mummification.
+The Ba was one of the reasons for the practice of mummification.
 Mummies, their tombs, and often just statues of the deceased when their body couldn’t be recovered, were supposed to help the Ba find the deceased’s remnants every evening.

 In many myths, the gods themselves also had Bau (plural of Ba) spirits.
 And in their case, their Ba was also quite unique than the “standard” human-headed falcon of people.
 For example, according to the myths of the people in Heliopolis, the Ba of the god Ra was the bennu bird (a mythical bird-like figure similar in description to the Greek Phoenix or the Persian Simurgh).
 And in Memphis, it was believed that the Apis bull – not even a bird – was the Ba of either the god Osiris or the god creator Ptah.